halderavik/mr_with_ai/MCP_dev.md

 **Q: Do I need to know anything about the rest of the system?**
 A: No. If you follow this interface and conversational flow, your MCP will work out of the box.

+**Q: Why must I use LLM for variable mapping?**
+A: LLM-based mapping provides robust semantic understanding across different question formats, naming conventions, and data structures.
+It ensures consistent, user-friendly variable mapping that considers the actual meaning of variables.

 **Q: How do I use an LLM to propose a mapping?**
 A: You will receive a `chat_model` in `params`—call `chat_model.generate_reply(prompt)` with your prompt.
+Always include comprehensive metadata (column labels, value labels, data types) in your prompt.

+**Q: What if the LLM fails to respond or returns invalid JSON?**
+A: Always include error handling and fallback mechanisms.
+Parse the LLM response carefully and provide a simple fallback mapping if needed.

 **Q: How do I generate a chart?**
 A: Use matplotlib or your preferred library, save to a PNG in memory, and base64-encode it for the `plot_data` field.

 **Q: How do I handle segmentation?**
-A: Use the metadata to identify segmentation variables and run your analysis separately for each segment.
+A: Use the LLM with metadata to identify segmentation variables and run your analysis separately for each segment.

 **Q: What metadata is available?**
-A: Column names, column labels (questions), value labels, variable labels, measurement levels, and more.
+A: Column names, column labels (questions), value labels, variable labels, measurement levels, data types, unique values, basic statistics, and more.

 ---

 ## See Also
-- Example: `van_westendorp.py` for a full-featured MCP with segmentation
+- Example: `van_westendorp.py` for a full-featured MCP with LLM-based mapping and segmentation
+- Example: `choice_based_conjoint.py` for CBC analysis with hierarchical Bayesian estimation
 - Main architecture: `ARCHITECTURE.md`
 - API/Chat flow: `README.md`